 Parliamentary sessions were presided over by the Lawspeaker, elected for a 3 year period, who among other duties had to memorize and recite the laws, before written language.
 The Chieftains sat in the Lögrétta (Law Council) each accompanied by two advisers.

 Spring assemblies were held in the regions, each assembly attended by three Chieftains.
 The spring assemblies were primarily judicial in nature and the chieftains nominated farmers to judge cases arising within their districts.

 The period from 930 to 1262 is usually called the Old Commonwealth.
 The westward progress of the Vikings did not cease with Iceland.
 Before long they observed another land farther west and in the late 10th century Erik the Red established a permanent settlement in Greenland.
-His son was Leif Eriksson, who some years later discovered America.
+His son was Leif Eriksson, who some years later landed on the North American continent.

 The first settlers were pagans, believing in the Norse Gods, such as Odin, Thor, Freyr, Frigg and Freyja.
 Late 10th century the first Christian missionaries came to Iceland and soon Christianity gained ground in Iceland.
 At the parliamentary session in the year 1000 the situation was becoming critical , with two equally big factions, heathen and Christian, who could not agree on common jurisdiction.
 This crisis was eventually solved when the general assembly agreed that everybody should take the Christian religion.
 This is a remarkable solution as in most cases Christianity was forced on conquered peoples by victorious kings.